asn-d6/onionperf/README.md

 ### Starting and stopping measurements

 The most trivial configuration is to measure onion services only.
-In that case, OnionPerf is taking care of all configurations, and there are no firewall rules or port forwards to take care of.
+In that case, OnionPerf runs without needing any additional configuration.
+For direct measurements via exit nodes, firewall rules or port forwarding may be required to allow inbound connections to the TGen server.

 Starting these measurements is as simple as: